Oussouye

-Oussouye (or Husuy in Jola) is an urban commune in the Oussouye Department in the Ziguinchor Region of Senegal.
+Oussouye (or Husuy in Jola) is a small town and urban commune in the Oussouye Department in the Ziguinchor Region of Senegal.
 It lies in the area of Basse Casamance in the south of the country.

-In the census of 2002, Oussouye had 4,052 inhabitants.
-In 2007, according to official estimates, it had risen to 4,239.
+In the census of 2002, Oussouye had 4,828 inhabitants.
+In the census of 2023 it had risen to 5,705.

 Kasa, a Jola language, is spoken in Oussouye.

 The residence of the Prefect at Oussouye is a classified historic site.